 RFT is similar to an RFQ, but it’s often used in the construction and civil engineering industries.
 It’s a formal invitation to potential suppliers to submit bids for a project.

-Competitive Bidding: RFTs are typically used when multiple suppliers are invited to submit competitive bids for a project, and the lowest compliant bid is usually awarded the contract.
+• Competitive Bidding Process: RFTs are typically used when multiple suppliers are invited to submit competitive bids for a project, and the lowest compliant bid is usually awarded the contract.

 RFTs are prevalent in the construction and civil engineering sectors, where projects often require precise specifications and competitive bidding.

-Do you want to understand more or looking for deeper insight in eProcurement system? – connect with our e-procurement experts now or write us at contact@terotam.com
+Do you want to understand more or are you looking for deeper insights into the eProcurement system?
+Connect with TeroTAM’s e-procurement experts now or write to us at contact@terotam.com.